zapier/visual-builder/docs/_build/fields/add-fields.md

 ![Zapier Field Allows Multiples](https://cdn.zappy.app/bf4c2a6ad55c12f6e3079e50f5d38e6c.png)

 That will add another entry row to allow the user to input another entry for that field.
 Each entry is then included in a comma separated list in the API request.
+Never ask users to type in a comma separated list, rather use this functionality.

 ### Alters dynamic fields